 After applications have been packaged by the

-application-packager, they can be installed by the application-manager at runtime.
+appman-packager tool, they can be installed by the application manager at runtime.
 There are two interfaces for this functionality:

-- a QML interface which can be used within the application-manager process, and
+- a QML interface for use within the application manager process

-- a D-Bus interface which can be used by any process which is allowed to talk to the application-manager's
+- a D-Bus interface for use by any process that is allowed to talk to the application manager's

-Both interfaces are very similar and both are documented in the ApplicationInstaller.
+Both interfaces are very similar and are described in the PackageManager.

 |A local filesystem path.|

-- A Developer CA which is responsible for creating certicates that are distributed to developers in P12 format.
-The developers use these certificates to developer-sign their packages (using the Packager tool), before submitting to an app-store.
+- A Developer CA: responsible for creating certificates that are distributed to developers in P12 format.
+The developers use these certificates to developer-sign their packages, using the Packager, before submitting to an app store.

-- An App-Store CA which is responsible for creating certificates that are used by app-store server backends to store-sign packages, before they are downloaded and installed onto devices.
+- An App-Store CA: responsible for creating certificates for use by app store server backends to store-sign packages, before they are downloaded and installed onto devices.

-As for the device, you need to install one or both of these CA-certificates (plus any root and intermediary ones), depending on the type of package you want the user to be able to install.
-Which CA-certificates are loaded is specified via the config file.
+For the device, you need to install one or both of these CA certificates, including any root or intermediary ones.
+But, this depends on the type of package you want the user to be able to install.
+Which CA certificates to load is specified via the config file.

 The application manager sources has a script,